 This question demands a strong, progressive, and positive response.
-Remember your first day in your research laboratory and compare it with today.
+Remember your first day in the research laboratory and compare it to today.
 Identify the differences in your traits as a researcher.
 Mention how following, reading, and analyzing other researchers’ works have brought a positive change in you.
-Furthermore, address how you overcame your shortcomings as a researcher and reskilled yourself.
+Furthermore, address how you overcame your shortcomings as a researcher and upskilled yourself.

 7. Summarize your thesis.

 Be well versed with the entire project.
-Start by explaining why did you select the topic of your thesis and close your explanation by providing an optimum solution to the problem.
+Start by explaining why you selected the topic of your thesis and close your explanation by providing an optimum solution to the problem.
 You must prepare for 3 types of answers for this question.
-Prepare a 1-minute, 3-5 minute, and 10-minute summary and use the correct one based on your audience at the viva.
+Prepare a 1-minute, 3-5 minutes, and 10-minute summary and use the correct one based on your audience at the viva.